DSD-DBS/capellambse-context-diagrams/docs/extras/filters.md

 # Applying Capella filters

 With release [`v0.4.11`](https://github.com/DSD-DBS/py-capellambse/releases/tag/v0.4.11) of [py-capellambse](https://github.com/DSD-DBS/py-capellambse)
 you can apply filters headlessly.
-Since an instance of a [`ContextDiagram`][capellambse_context_diagrams.context.ContextDiagram] is not stored in the `.aird` file of your Capella model there is no way to apply filters via Capella/GUI.
+Since an instance of a [`ContextDiagram`][capellambse_context_diagrams.diagram.ContextDiagram] is not stored in the `.aird` file of your Capella model there is no way to apply filters via Capella/GUI.
 The [filters][capellambse_context_diagrams.filters] implementation bridge the filter functionality of py-capellambse such that the labels are